rjaveria/Generate_Clothes_using_GAN/README.md

 ## Building Generator
-The generator is designed to create images from a latent vector of 100 dimensions.The generator is defined as a Sequential model, which means the layers are stacked in sequence .The architecture consists of several convolutional transpose layers (also known as deconvolutional layers) followed by batch normalization and rectified linear unit (ReLU) activation functions..
+The generator is designed to create images from a latent vector of 100 dimensions.The generator is defined as a Sequential model, which means the layers are stacked in sequence .The architecture consists of several convolutional transpose layers (also known as deconvolutional layers) followed by batch normalization and rectified linear unit (ReLU) activation functions.

-# Input Layer: The generator takes a latent vector of 100 dimensions as input.
+Input Layer: The generator takes a latent vector of 100 dimensions as input.
 - Block 1: A convolutional transpose layer upsamples the input to a larger spatial resolution.
 It is followed by batch normalization and ReLU activation.
 - Block 2: Another convolutional transpose layer further upsamples the feature maps.
 Again, batch normalization and ReLU activation are applied.
 - Block 3: Similar to Block 2, this block performs additional upsampling using a convolutional transpose layer, followed by batch normalization and ReLU activation.